gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

 ## Uninstall Chart

+### Current Status

+Currently, when removing a Chart, the objects deployed by the chart are deleted in the following order:

+- Namespaced objects deployed by the Chart
+- Not namespaced objects deployed by the Chart
+- CRDs deployed by the Chart

-Currently, there is no predefined order in which the manifests are removed.
-The removal of a Chart is successful if all objects were gone.
+The algorithm does not wait until particular objects are gone before it continues deleting the next ones.The removal of a Chart is successful if all objects were gone.
+Objects not deployed by the Chart, e.g. custom resources (CRs) deployed by some operator/job are not removed.

+### New Solution

-We propose the following solution to have more control over the deletion process:
+We propose the following solution to have more control over the deletion process.

-- The basic order of the manifest removal is:
+The basic order of deleting the deployed manifests remains the same as before (deletionRank is specified below):

-  - Custom resources (CRs) of CRDs deployed by the Chart (namespaced and not namespaced CRs) (deletionRank=100)
+- Namespaced objects deployed by the Chart (deletionRank=100)
-  - CRs of CRDs not deployed by the Chart (namespaced and not namespaced CRs) (deletionRank=200)
-  - Namespaced objects (deletionRank=300)
-  - Not namespaced objects (except CRDs) (deletionRank=400)
+- Not namespaced objects deployed by the Chart (except CRDs) (deletionRank=200)
-  - CRDs (deletionRank=500)
+- CRDs deployed by the Chart (deletionRank=300)
-  - Namespaces (deletionRank=600)

 The deletion continues only with the next object group if all objects from the groups before are gone.
+This is different to the current approach.

 Each of these standard groups of objects have a particular deletionRank which determines the deletion order.
 To change the deletion order of particular resources you could overwrite their default deletionRank in the specification of a